9 Steps to Starting Your Florida Business

 For example:

-- Who are you target customers, and how will you reach them?
+• Who are your target customers, and how will you reach them?

-Get our Resources sections for information on where to get free business consulting and help with business planning.
+The resources below have information about where you can get free business consulting and assistance with business planning.

 Which business structure you choose will depend on how many owners your business has and what industry you’re in.
 Common business types include sole proprietorships, general partnerships, and limited liability companies (LLCs), and corporations.